jaiminrakholiya/SQLite_database_example/README.md

 Notes App 📝

-#Flutter App for managing notes.
+A Flutter application for managing notes.

-#SQLite for local data storage.
+Utilizes SQLite for local data storage.

 Features:

-#Create: ✍️ Create new notes.
+Create: ✍️ Create new notes with titles and descriptions.
-#Read: 📖 View all saved notes.
+Read: 📖 View a list of all saved notes.
-#Update: ✏️ Edit existing notes.
+Update: ✏️ Edit existing notes.
-#Delete: 🗑️ Delete notes.
+Delete: 🗑️ Delete notes with confirmation.
-#CleanUI: ✨ Modern & user-friendly Material Design.
+Clean UI: ✨ Modern and user-friendly Material Design.
-#LoadingStates: ⏳ Handles loading and displays errors.
+Loading States: ⏳ Handles loading states and displays errors.
-#EmptyState: 📭 Displays a message when no notes exist.
+Empty State: 📭 Provides a user-friendly message when no notes exist.
-#ResponsiveBottomSheet: 📱 For adding/editing on mobile.
+Responsive Bottom Sheet: 📱 For adding/editing notes.
 Dependencies:

-#flutter: 📱 The core Flutter SDK.
+flutter: 📱 The core Flutter SDK.
-#sqflite: 💾 For SQLite database interaction.
+sqflite: 💾 For SQLite database interaction.
-#path_provider: 📁 For accessing local storage paths.
+path_provider: 📁 For accessing local storage paths.
-#path: 📂 For path manipulation.
+path: 📂 For path manipulation.
 Installation:

-#AddDependencies: ➕ Add to pubspec.yaml:
+Add Dependencies: ➕ Add to pubspec.yaml:
 YAML

 dependencies: